-Welcome to the Theatre Dictionary’s conversation about the term TYA (theatre for young audiences).
+Welcome to the Theatre Dictionary’s conversation about the term off-book.

-On TYA’s official page, we define the term as “theater performed in the presence of young people,” though one of the adorable kids interviewed in the video has a more evocative way of putting it: “lots of funny, serious, mad and sad stuff.”
-But now we want to know what the term TYA means to you.
+On off-book’s official page, we define the term as “having memorized all your lines in a script, and also knowing your cues for when to say them.”
+But now we want to know what the term off-book means to you.
 You can use the comments section to tell us.

 Mark Blankenship, Theatre Dictionary editor